pooya/discostuff/concurrent.rst

 concurrently.
 Which means, a future stage (e.g. reduce) will run concurrently with the previous stage (e.g. map).

-The simplest type of concurrency is when the grouping of a stage is "split".
+The simplest type of concurrency is when the grouping of a stage is _split_.
 This means, each task of a future stage will consume the outputs of exactly one task of the previous stage.